 PPPL has overall responsibility for NCSX project execution, reporting to DOE through the Laboratory Director.
-The NCSX Project is assigned to PPPL's Advanced Projects Department.
+The NCSX Project reports directly to the Director's Office.
 Project support in the areas of Quality Assurance and Environment, Safety and Health (ES&H) are provided by PPPL.
 Major hardware procurements will be placed through PPPL's procurement organization.